-The Series 2022 bonds are exposed to the risk of declines in the ratepayer base in the service area.
-However, declines in the ratepayer base dramatic enough to impact the rating of the bonds are unlikely given the size, projected population growth, and economic stability of the service area's strong ratepayer base.
-Considering the stability customer base and forecasted economic growth, the risk of a severe decline in the ratepayer base is low.
+The series 2023 bonds are exposed to the risk of severe declines in the ratepayer base in the service area.
+Considering the historical trends in the customer base and forecasted economic growth, the risk of a severe decline in the ratepayer base is low.

-Stable customer base: The customer base that constitutes the Authority's service territory has slightly grown since 2017.
+Stable customer base: The customer base that constitutes the Authority's service territory has slightly grown since 2018.
 Forecasted growth for Nassau and Suffolk is slower, but in line with the historical customer data.
 The close proximity to New York City as well as the lower population density and single family homes support the forecasted long-term stability of the customer base in the region.

 Steady economic growth: The economy of Long Island, namely Nassau and Suffolk county, is recovering from the pandemic albeit at a slightly slower pace, supported by healthcare and consumer spending.
-The long-term growth prospects while positive are likely to be tempered due to the higher cost of living.
+The long-term growth prospects while positive are likely to be tempered due to the higher cost of living and potential for consolidation in the healthcare industry.
 However, Long Island's median household income is substantially higher than that of the US.